-PROCEDURE FOR MONITORING THE APPLICATION OF THINNING SPECIFICATIONS.
+PROCEDURE FOR MONITORING THE APPLICATION OF THINNING SPECIFICATIONS

-- 1. Frequency of sampling- at the completion of each two hectares of thinning. - 2.
-Number of samples- five sample points per two hectares. - 3.
-Selection of sample points-on each two hectares, select :- - 3.1 One point representative of the densest patch of forest. - 3.2 One point representative of the least dense patch (not on a landing or road but it may in clude a snig track). - 3.3 Three points near the middle of the two hectare thinned area.
-Select the first point at random, the second at 50m from the first and the third at 50m from the second to form more or less an equilateral triangle.
+- 1. Frequency of sampling at the completion of each two hectares of thinning. - 2.
+Number of samples ten sample points per two hectares. - 3.
+Selection of sample points on each two hectares, select:- - 3.1 One point at the edge of the 2 ha thinning patch. - 3.2 Define a straight line which traverses the longest axis of the patch. - 3.3 Establish a sample point every 15 m along this transect. - 4.
+Measurements to be taken at each sample point. - 4.1 Take a basal area sweep of crop trees using a two factor prism.
+Where a veteran tree exists, take a 'half' sweep away from the veteran and double the result.
+Also do a 'half' sweep for any plot falling within 20 m of an unthinned edge. - 4.2 At the first and last point, determine Top Height by averaging the height of the two tallest crop trees within 16 m of the point.
+For stands over 40 m Top Height it is only necessary to measure this average at one point.

-4. Measurements to be taken at each sample point.

-- 4.1 Measure the height of the two tallest crop trees within 16m of the point and calculate the mean.
-For stands over 40m Top Height it is only necessary to make one set of Top Height measurements for the five plot sample unless a height difference is evident. - 4.2 Take a basal area sweep of crop trees using a two factor prism.
-Where a veteran tree exists, take a 'half' sweep away from the veteran and double the result. - 4.3 Select three trees which form the most compact triangle around the point and pace the distance between each crop tree (do not include whips in the selection).
-Determine density using Table 2.
-Omit this sample of stocking where the sample point is influenced by veteran trees.

-5. Recording of Results.
+5. Recording of Results

 Record the results on the Post Thinning Stand Density Report form.
-Record with a '+' those plots within which no thinning has occurred because of low initial stocking.
-Plot each point for which thinning was done (i.e. omit '+') on the Thinning Standards Report Form.
-Use these results to adjust future thinning intensity according to the preferred method of control (Table 1) Note that the correct application on the basis of say stems will not always appear to be correct for basal area due to the variation created by past stocking levels.
-Use the same form and graphs to accumulate all data for the same compartment.
+Record with a '+' those plots within which no thinning of codominants has occurred because of low initial stocking.
+Plot each point for which thinning was done (i.e. omit '+'s) on the Thinning Standards Report Form.
+Thinning standard is acceptable where 75% of these points occur within ±2 m2/ha of the target density.
+Use these results to adjust future thinning intensity.

-6. Reporting of Results.
+6. Reporting of Results

-Forward a copy of Thinning Standards Report to the Regional Operations Officer at the end of each month.
-Forward a copy of both reports to the Inventory Office at the completion of each compartment or at the end of each year for final analysis of results and inclusion in HOCS records.
+Forward a copy of Thinning Standards Report to the Regional Silviculture Officer at the end of each month.
+Forward a copy of both reports to the Inventory Office at the completion of each compartment or at the end of each year for final analysis of results and inclusion in CIMCIS records.